• Access

 Here’s the thing – PLEASE pay attention to this point…

-However, many of Cricut fonts DO have the option for that; they were designed with that purpose.
-So if you want to write like the screenshot you must use Cricut Fonts.
+However, many Cricut fonts DO have that option; they were designed with that purpose.
+So if you want to write like the screenshot, you must use Cricut Fonts.

-Here’s the problem, normally they Cost money.
-You can either buy them individually, or they come with Cricut Access.
+Here’s the problem: they usually cost money; you can either buy them individually or come with Cricut Access.

 Bummer, right!
 Not so fast I have a good tip for this